home page

 Go to Page Index

-As well as the suggestions here for seasonal field trips in and around New York City, check out the Newsletter.
+As well as the suggestions here for seasonal field trips in and around New York City and recommended road & field trips, check out the Newsletter.
 And there is always the option of armchair travel.
 Send us your favorite day trip to share with other families.

 What's Free or Cheap in NYC includes over a thousand links to places and activities.

-Check out our listing of events of interest to homeschoolers and Travel Tips. new
+Check out our listing of events of interest to homeschoolers and tips for traveling with kids.

 Page Index